yiruyang2025/yiruyang2025.github.io/_posts/2025-04-26-Labor Market - 27.md

   venobox: true
 ---

-Hi there ✨!<br>
+Hi there!<br>

 Reading and Writing Always makes me feel So Excited.

 Hopefully this article can be completed in 2027.
-The underlying of the topic actually still is [Causal Inference in Policy Design](https://yiruyang2025.github.io/blog/2025/Economics-Bedtime-Stories-26/)
+The underlying of the topic actually still is **[Causal Inference in Policy Design](https://yiruyang2025.github.io/blog/2025/Economics-Bedtime-Stories-26/)**

 Also, if you're interested in the field of Academic Economics, pay attention to our **Top 5 journals**:<br><br>